ahmadatef17/Active-Directory-not-active-computers/README.md

 5- Then the technical support guy will disable all the computers, if no complain occured, then he will delete those computers.

-GOD WILLING, after that we will have active directory clear of not active computers. good end right.
+<H4>GOD WILLING, after that we will have active directory clear of not active computers.
+good end right.</H4>

 📂File 2 :